pspace/aurcher/README.md

 aurcher
 =======

-`aurcher` is a tool to build an Arch package inside a Docker container.
+`aurcher` is a tool to build an Arch aur package inside a Docker container.
 This is useful to keep your system clean from build deps, and to protect your system from malicious aur scripts.
 It is also useful to build packages - e.g. `binaryninja-personal` - which require a binary distribution place into the build directory to succesfully build.